fhunleth/presi-aoke/README.md

-# presi-aoki
+# presi-aoke

-This is a simple Presentation Karaoki player application, since I had trouble with existing ones.
+This is a simple Presentation Karaoke player application, since I had trouble with existing ones.
 More details coming.